TianqiZhen426/Deep-Learning_SP26_Midterm-Project_SVG-Generation-from-Text-Prompts/README.md

 # Deep-Learning_SP26_Midterm-Project

-## SVG Generation from Text Prompts

 ## Author
 **Tianqi Zhen**

+## SVG Generation from Text Prompts

 ---

 ## Project Overview

-This project focuses on generating SVG (Scalable Vector Graphics) code from natural language prompts using a fine-tuned language model.
-The objective is to produce **valid, compact, and visually meaningful SVG outputs** that satisfy strict formatting and structural constraints.

-The task is based on a Kaggle competition, where the model is trained on prompt–SVG pairs and evaluated on its ability to generate valid SVGs for unseen prompts.
+This project aims to generate SVG code from natural language prompts using a fine-tuned language model.
+The goal is to produce valid, compact, and visually meaningful SVG outputs under strict structural constraints.
+The task is based on a Kaggle competition where models are trained on prompt–SVG pairs and evaluated on their ability to generate valid SVGs for unseen prompts.
+The key challenge of this project is that language models often generate invalid SVGs, including malformed XML, missing tags, or additional explanatory text.
+Therefore, a major contribution of this work is a robust SVG post-processing and repair pipeline.

 ---